versionpress/versionpress/docs/Dev-Setup.md

 # pick a test suite from phpunit.xml:
 docker-compose run tests ../vendor/bin/phpunit -c phpunit.xml --testsuite Unit

-# PhpStorm-like invocation (copy/paste from its console):
+# PhpStorm-like invocation (copy/pasted from its console):
 docker-compose run tests ../vendor/bin/phpunit --bootstrap /opt/project/tests/phpunit-bootstrap.php --no-configuration /opt/project/tests/Unit

 # Create your own phpunit.override.xml (gitignored), customize and then:
 docker-compose run tests ../vendor/bin/phpunit -c phpunit.override.xml --color
 ```

-After the tests are run, you would **inspect the results** in the console.
-Also, the whole Docker stack is kept running which is useful for integration tests; you can e.g. inspect the test WordPress site, its database, etc. The [end2end tests](#end2end-tests) section provides more info on this.
+After the tests are run, the whole Docker stack is kept up and running so that you can inspect the test WordPress site, its database, etc. The [end2end tests](#end2end-tests) section provides more info on this.

 Run `npm run stop-tests` to **shut down the Docker stack** or `npm run cleanup-tests` to also remove all the volumes (next start will be completely fresh).